The Tech Science Labs

 Science Labs for 2014-2015

 We currently offer 7 different lab topics.
-Short descriptions of each lab are below, along with Lesson Plans, Pre-Visit Vocabulary, and Post-Visit Activities that expand on topics covered in the lab.
+Short descriptions of each lab are below, along with Lesson Plans, Writing Prompts and Lab Journals, Pre-Visit Vocabulary, and Post-Visit Activities that expand on topics covered in the lab.

-If you are a Title 1 school and have been granted a fee-waived lab, you must implement the pre-visit vocabulary and/or the post-visit activity in your classroom.
+If you are a Title 1 school and have been granted a fee-waived lab, you are required to implement one of the provided pre-visit activities (journal writing and/or vocabulary) and post-visit activites (journal writing and/or activity) in your classroom.

 State and National Standards Connections